GNFulLT/ExamSystem/README.md

             }
 ```

-And if we have a class that is not in ExamSystem.Core.Utilities namespace we can just specify it by use these :
+And if we have a class that is not in ExamSystem.Core.Utilities namespace we can just specify it by use that :

 `                if (!infos[i].Namespace.Contains("ExamSystem.Core.Utilities") && !infos[i].Namespace.Contains("ExamSystem.Core.{NameSpace}"))
 `